mattvenn/aerial-photography/docs/lesson-plan.md

 * How much hydrogen do we need to lift the computer?
 * How can we create hydrogen in a clean way?
 * How did we power the computer?
+* What did you like best?
+* What did you learn?

 # Cleanup

 ## Get photos off the Pi.

-* Power down the Pi and use an SD reader to copy the photos onto the teacher's computer.
+* Use the USB hub to copy photos from SD card onto USB stick.
 * Backup and delete the photos, otherwise the card will quickly run out of space.